 INSV is passed by the pest flower thrips.
 They feed on an infected plant and move on to the next plant to feed.
 The virus is transmitted to the new plant.

-Thrips are hard to see because they’re teensy tiny creatures with wings.
+Thrips are hard to see because they’re tiny creatures with wings.
 But you can get rid of them with insecticidal soap.

-Christmas Cactus Care FAQ
+Christmas Cactus Toxicity

 How do I prune my Christmas cactus?

+Pruning a Christmas cactus can seem daunting because it’s not like other houseplants.
+It’s actually easier.
 You can twist between each segment and pull to separate.
 Or you can cut between each segment.

 Why won’t my Christmas cactus root in water?